modocache/django-generate-scaffold/README.md

 ## Usage

+### Generating Models, Views, URL Patterns, and Templates

-- Install `django-generate-scaffold`
+- Install `django-generate-scaffold`:

         $ pip install django-generate-scaffold

 - Add `generate_scaffold` to your `INSTALLED_APPS`
-- Run the `generatescaffold` management command
+- Run the `generatescaffold` management command:

         $ python manage.py generatescaffold --help
         ... displays usage

-- Create a model using the syntax in the help message
+- Create a model using the syntax in the help message:

         $ python manage.py generatescaffold blogs Post title:string body:text is_public:bool blog:foreignkey=Blog
         ...
 Generates a Post model, with title (CharField), body (TextField), ...     is_public (BooleanField), and blog (ForeignKey) fields.

+### Generating Views, etc. Based on Existing Models

+- Alternatively, you can generate views, urlpatterns, and templates for an existing model:

+        $ python manage.py generatescaffold blogs --model Post ...
+Generates views, etc. for Post

+- Note that if the model specified with the `--model` option has a `DateField` or a `DateTimeField`, date-based generic views will be generated based on that field.
+To specify a specific field to use, pass in the `--timestamp-field` option:

+        $ python manage.py generatescaffold blogs --model Post --timestamp-field ctime

+#### Limitations When Using Existing Models

+For best results, existing models should implement a `get_absolute_url` method which conforms to the urlpatterns used by `django-generate-scaffold`:

+        @models.permalink
+        def get_absolute_url(self):
+            return ('<app_name>_<model_name>_detail', (), {'pk': self.pk})

+Not conforming to this model will lead to broken links and potentially other issues when rendering templates.

 ## Development